-That second one, I loathe.
 I want it to be clear what is or isn’t something I could potentially profit from while also making clear why I would choose to participate in affiliate marketing.

-fashionABLE” target=”_blank” rel=”noopener”>fashionABLE — This company is amazing.
-I admire their business model so very, very much.
+ABLE — I admire their business model a lot.
 What’s more is that their products are gorgeous.
-When gorgeous meets doing good in the world, it’s a beautiful thing.

 Printful — Like the name sounds, they specialize in print production and fulfillment.
 In addition to selling products through their service, I’m also appreciative of other artists, designers, or makers who find my review helpful and want to support me and my blog through signing up via my referral.